Religious debates over the Harry Potter series: Evangelicalism

 Much of the condemnation of Harry Potter comes from a small number of evangelical Christians who hold that the series's depiction of witchcraft is dangerous to children.
 In 1999, Paul Hetrick, spokesperson for Focus on the Family, a US Evangelical Christian group based in Colorado Springs, Colorado, outlined the reasons for his opposition: "[They contain] some powerful and valuable lessons about love and courage and the ultimate victory of good over evil; however, the positive messages are packaged in a medium—witchcraft—that is directly denounced in Scripture."
 Harry Potter has been the subject of at least six book burnings in the US.
 In 2002, Chick Publications produced a comic book tract titled "The Nervous Witch" that declared "the Potter books open a doorway that will put untold millions of kids into hell".
+The 2006 documentary film, Jesus Camp, infamously featured a scene in which youth pastor, Becky Fischer, ranted, “And while I'm on the subject, let me say something about Harry Potter.
+Warlocks are the enemies of God!
+And I don't care what kind of hero they are, they're an enemy of God and had it been in the Old Testament, Harry Potter would have been put to death!
+You don’t make heroes out of warlocks!”
 In 2007, Jacqui Komschlies wrote an article in Christianity Today comparing Harry Potter to "rat poison mixed with orange soda" and saying "We're taking something deadly from our world and turning it into what some are calling 'merely a literary device.

 Some Christians have suggested that Harry Potter promotes the religion of Wicca, and so keeping the books in public schools violates the separation of church and state in the US.
 Jeremiah Films, a Christian video company largely known for its The Clinton Chronicles release, also released a DVD entitled Harry Potter: Witchcraft Repackaged, which stated that "Harry's world says that drinking dead animal blood gives power, a satanic human sacrifice and Harry's powerful blood brings new life, demon possession is not spiritually dangerous, and that passing through fire, contacting the dead, and conversing with ghosts, others in the spirit world, and more, is normal and acceptable."